MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-3-implement-the-connection-for-the-echo-adapter.md

  You implemented the connection for the Echo adapter.
 You learned the connection components of the [!INCLUDE[afproductnameshort](../../includes/afproductnameshort-md.md)], the basic structure of the connection URI, how to programmatically parse the URI elements, and how you can use the URI element to change the adapter feature.

 ## Next Steps
- You will implement metadata browsing, searching, and resolving capabilities, and the outbound message exchange.
-Finally, you will build and deploy the adapter.
+ You implement metadata browsing, searching, and resolving capabilities, and the outbound message exchange.
+Finally, you build and deploy the adapter.

 ## See Also
  [Step 4: Implement the Metadata Browse Handler for the Echo Adapter](../../adapters-and-accelerators/wcf-lob-adapter-sdk/step-4-implement-the-metadata-browse-handler-for-the-echo-adapter.md)